nova-labs/wareporting/README.md

 ```

 which will automatically turn on debug mode and debug log statements.
 They are fairly verbose.
 This will also allow you to use `localhost` as the `WA_REPORTING_DOMAIN` and skip user OAuth.

+# Running tests

+The repository includes tests.

+- Run tests: `pytest -s`.

+Note: The test uses network access and valid Wild Apricot credentials.
+These are read-only so are safe.
+Because we go against the live API, network issues may cause intermittent test failures.
+We often cannot assert the exact number of objects the reports should return.
+The tests will however perform a basic sanity check.

 # Using the application